asterisk/documentation/docs/Deployment/PSTN-Connectivity/Signaling-System-Number-7.md

----

-**WARNING!:**
+!!! warning
     The LibSS7 project is not actively developed or maintained.

----
+[//]: # (end-warning)

 ### Where to get LibSS7?